-If you’ve moved since you filed your last return, you probably arranged for your former post office branch to forward mail to your new address.
+You might have moved since you filed your last return.
+If so, you probably arranged for your former post office branch to forward mail to your new address.
 However, not all postal branches forward government checks.
-As of November 2011, the IRS received $153 million in refund checks that couldn’t be delivered.

 You can also write a letter informing the IRS of an address change.
-Mail this letter to the IRS campus where you normally file your return.
+Mail this letter to the IRS campus where you filed your last return.
 Include your:

 Old and new addresses